 Introduction to the tools, fasteners, and fittings used in heavy construction equipment.
 Topics cover safety, practices in using appropriate tools and hardware, and procedures for preventing equipment failures through daily equipment reports.
-(Formerly DSM108) 2 Credits (2 Lecture - 0 Lab)
+2 Credits (2 Lecture) Corequisite(s): HEO141.
+Fall Only.

 Diesel Engine Fundamentals and Maintenance

 Explanation and theory of diesel engines commonly found in heavy-duty trucks and equipment.
 Topics include component terminology and identification, manufacturers’ engine nomenclature, system identification, and basic procedures needed to service and maintain diesel engines.
 3 Credits (2 Lecture - 3 Lab) Corequisite(s): HEO100.

 Introduction to basic surveying instruments and techniques.
 Use and care of level instruments, total station, transit, taping, and GPS (Global Positioning System) Rovers are covered.
 Techniques include differential leveling, pipeline layout, grade stakes, slope stakes, distance measuring, cuts and fills, angles, topographic maps, field notes, and GPS maps.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): MTH005 or Placement by Examination.
 Corequisite(s): HEO202.
 Spring Only.